-Milk prices are enough to make even the cows bellow.
+- Milk prices are enough to make even the cows bellow.
 Regular white milk runs about $3 a gallon, while flavored milk adds at least $1.
 I discovered that buying the chocolate and strawberry powders that you add to the white milk saved us in the long run.
 Plus, I was able to use coupons on the cans, saving even more.
 My twelve-year-old says it tastes better than the pre-mixed flavored milk.

-Frozen concentrated juice is healthier than punch, and costs two-thirds less.
+- Frozen concentrated juice is healthier than punch, and costs two-thirds less.
 All I do is get a can out the night before, put it in the fridge to thaw, and then add water the next morning.
 I use a fancy pitcher that the kids like to grab when they want a fruity drink.

-Gatorade is another favorite, but spendy drink.
+- Gatorade is another favorite, but spendy drink.
 A six-pack of individual bottles cost anywhere from $5 up to $7.50.
 In a different aisle than the bottled drinks, I found Gatorade pouches for 50 cents each.
 You simply add a quart of water to the powder and you have Gatorade!
 I put it in the old bottles that I saved and the kids can't tell the difference.

-Canned soda pop can deflate your budget.
+- Canned soda pop can deflate your budget.
 The larger cans often get wasted.
-My children only drink about half, and then leave the rest lying around.
+My children only drink about half, and then leave the rest sitting around.
 I countered by buying small pop bottles for 25 cents each, and then refilling them from the larger bottles.
 The kid-sized bottles have just the right amount, so I don't pour my money down the drain anymore.

-As the weather turns chilly, hot chocolate is a favorite.
+- As the weather turns chilly, hot chocolate is a favorite.
 Yet the pouches disappear faster than I can buy them.
 I discovered a giant, family-size canister in the over-sized aisle for only $4.
 I estimate that I have already saved $7 in one month on hot cocoa.
 There is a convenient scoop included, so it is still easy to measure the right amount.

-Don't forget the old stand-by, Kool-Aid.
+- Don't forget the old stand-by, Kool-Aid.
 The last time I counted, there were seventeen varieties, all for about 19 cents.
 It is actually cheaper to buy the pre-sweetened kind since it is all too easy to add too much sugar.

-My kids are way too young for coffee, but I thought I would include some tips for the grown-ups.
+- My kids are way too young for coffee, but I thought I would include some tips for the grown-ups.
 I had lots of coupons for Folgers coffee, any size, so I bought lots of tiny cans, and then put them into a larger, airtight container.
 I have also bought the "bricks" that are about half the price.
 You simply cut them open and put them into a container.
 Another hint is to buy the cheapest off-brand since all coffee is essentially the same.
 You can experiment with flavored coffee as well for different taste sensations.

-Last but not least, nothing beats good old water.
+- Last but not least, nothing beats good old water.
 You can spend lots of money on specialty-bottled water, or you can "make" your own.
 If you don't like the taste of your tap water, you can buy water filter pitchers like Brita.
 You leave it in the fridge so it is nice and cold.
 You can also install a filter directly on your faucet.

 These are some different ways to save money on beverages.
 Young or old, we all need to stay hydrated.
 How you choose to do it can save a bundle on your budget.
 Here's to you!

-Sign up for our free weekly eNewsletter Surviving Tough Times.
+Sign up for our free weekly newsletter Surviving Tough Times.